Downpatrick: Gaelic games

 Downpatrick has had a successful handball club since the 1980s when local teacher Martin Murphy established a team.
 After a number of years it was incorporated into the RGU family.

 Cricket

 Downpatrick Cricket Club has won the Irish Senior Cup on two occasions, the NCU Senior League on six occasions and the NCU Challenge Cup on six occasions.
 The club's Strangford Road ground has hosted Ireland international matches, most recently against Australia "A" and South Africa in 1998.

 Rugby union

-The community of Downpatrick also features two Rugby Clubs.
+The community of Downpatrick also features two rugby union clubs.
 These clubs are Ballynahinch Rugby Football and Dromore Rugby Football.